kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

     user can delete the Pod and the StatefulSet controller will create a new Pod at new revision.

-In all cases, if the user determines the failure of updating PVCs is not critical, he can change `volumeClaimUpdatePolicy` back to `OnClaimDelete` to unblock normal Pod rollout.
+In all cases, if the user determines the failure of updating PVCs is not critical, he can change `volumeClaimUpdateStrategy` back to `OnClaimDelete` to unblock normal Pod rollout.

 ### Test Plan